kajvdv/uno-not-uno/backend/README.md

 Navigate to `localhost:8000/docs` to see if the app runs

+Pypesten should be manually installed with a seperate pip install.

 ## Building the Docker image
 Run `docker build -t pesten-fastapi .` to build the docker image.
 The tag is important since it gets referenced by the deploy repo.